Roula Khalaf: Career

 Khalaf began her career as a staff writer for Forbes magazine in New York, and worked for the magazine for about four years.

 She has worked for the FT since 1995, first as North Africa correspondent, then Middle East correspondent, Middle East editor and as foreign editor.
 In 2016, she was promoted to be deputy editor of the Financial Times.
 In addition to her deputy editor responsibilities, she writes and comments regularly on world affairs, Middle East politics and business.

 Following the announcement that Lionel Barber would step down as editor of the paper in January 2020, it was announced that Khalaf would succeed him in that post.
 She is the first female editor in the 131-year history of Financial Times.
-On the 7 October 2022, Khalaf published an exclusive interview she secured as editor of the FT, with the Tesla Chief, Elon Musk in which he explained his future plans for Twitter, Tesla and his SpaceX project.
+On the 7 October 2022, Khalaf published an exclusive interview she secured as the FT editor with the Tesla CEO, Elon Musk, in which he explained his future plans for Twitter, Tesla and his SpaceX project.

+In May 2023, The New York Times reported that Khalaf prevented the publishing of an FT article covering sexual misconduct allegations against Nick Cohen.